hG3n/glwarp/README.md

 # glwarp

+A  software toolkit for real-time warping and configuration of single projector full-dome setups.

 # Setup

 ## Dependencies
 In order to build and run the project, several dependencies have to be met.
 Before installing further dependencies, make sure the Ubuntu `build-essentials` as well as `cmake` are installed.
 If not install them via

 ```